angelazqian/angelazqian.github.io/markdown/about-me.md

 Ah.
 Oh jeez.
-You want to know more about me? (⊙⸝⸝⸝⊙ )
+You want to know more about me? (o⸝⸝⸝o )

 Hi!!!
 I'm Angela!
 As of writing this (Dec 2025), I'm 20!
 I speak both English and Mandarin Chinese, and I think computers are pretty neat!